wildmountainfarms/solarthing-docs/docs/source/develop/setup.rst

     solarthing.config.database=../config/couchdb.json

-You should now be able to run SolarThing GraphQL without errors by running the ``bootRun`` task.
+You should now be able to run SolarThing Server without errors by running the ``bootRun`` task.
 Navigate to http://localhost:8080 to see if it successfully connects to your CouchDB instance and shows some data.

 Testing the Main SolarThing Program